isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Information on PDLP Onboarding.md

 <b>Platforms/ tools</b>: Student Learning Space (SLS) as primary platform, complemented by a host of other apps and tools that the school has an overview of (some of which may be subject-specific)

+#### **Funding Support for Singapore Citizen (SC) Students**

+**The cost of the device bundle can be paid using your child’s Edusave account**, after setting aside provision for payment of second-tier miscellaneous fees.

+For students on MOE-FAS, subsidies are available even if there is insufficient Edusave balance.
+The cash out-of-pocket will be $0.

+#### **Funding Support for Non-Singapore Citizen Students**

+Financial assistance is also available for Permanent residents (PR) and international students (IS) who need support.

+#### **Supporting Students in the Responsible Use of the Devices**

+The school has in place some measures **to enable a safe and seamless learning environment for students**.
+The role of the parent is also key in partnering the school to support your child.